CharankumarSarlani/practice-problems-Recursion-/README.md

   -it doesn't creates new memory blocks.

--recursive function calls are powerfull , because it remembers the path from where it came from, also there we don't use variables .
+-recursive function calls are powerfull , because it remembers the path from where it came from, also there we don't use variables(in some cases) .

 -working
  -it moves forward, if it hits termination condition,